noiseprotocol/noise_spec/noise.md

 The following variables are used for symmetric cryptography:

  * **`k`**: A symmetric key for the cipher algorithm specified in the ciphersuite.
-At least 256 bits in length for security reasons.
+This value must be at least 256 bits in length for security reasons.

  * **`n`**: A 64-bit unsigned integer nonce used with `k` for encryption.